Struct fortanix_sgx_abi::Usercalls [−][src]

 Setup a listening socket.

-a buffer in user memory with a size of at least len
+a buffer in user memory with a size of at least len.

 On success, a file descriptor is returned which may be passed to

-accept_stream
+accept_stream or close.

 The enclave may optionally request the local socket address be returned

-is not NULL, userspace
+in local_addr.
+On success, if local_addr is not NULL, userspace

 will allocate memory for the address and populate ByteBuffer